gajos112/SRUM-Timeliner/README.md

         Int64 BytesRecvd = (Int64)Api.RetrieveColumnAsInt64(sesid, tableid, columndefBytesRecvd.columnid);
         string SRUM_ProcessName = GetName(instance, sesid, dbid, AppId);

 As you could observe above, each value is stored using a different data type.
 It's quite important as you have to know which method you will choose to extract that data.
-I found one article that shows data types for all tables:
+I found one article that shows data types for all SRUM's tables:
 - http://dfir.pro/index.php?link_id=92259,

 What is more in the table you can not find the name of executables, only the application ID.
 Below you can find a screenshot showing how the table looks like: